reagento/dishka/docs/quickstart.rst

     pip install dishka

 2. Create Provider instance.
-It is only used co setup all factories providing your objects.
+It is only used to setup all factories providing your objects.

 .. code-block:: python